Aenohe/eventEmitter-Aenohe/README.md

 # eventEmitter
-Event Emitter for Flux application.
+Event Emitter for Flux applications.
 Play nice for other things.

+Require npm babel and core-js for < ES6 compatibility